 Do you have any other books in you about Bangkok or other topics?

 Yes.
 My publisher, Frog in the Mirror Press has prodded me along with a few fans of the first book to write a sequel.
 It will be out late summer of this year.
 John Gartland, Thom Locke, and Alasdair McLeod are once again on board.
 And I’ll purchase some Eric Nelson photos at our standard rate.
 Without their contributions I wouldn’t do it, simply because it wouldn’t be as fun or as good.
-The title and cover art are in the works.
+The title is Different Drummers and the cover art is in the works.
 A manuscript is complete.
 The Tokyo Joe’s to Queen Bee story will be told, among others, and who wouldn’t want to read about that?

 What writers living in Thailand do you admire?